We are very happy to see the NMMU Missionvale Campus published in the 2012 edition of The South African Architectural Digest.

 - The skill set is in fact already available and ready to be mobilised.

 - Architects: Can we please snap out of our silly obsession with fashion, Top Billing and playing to the whims of the super-rich and corporate gluttons.
 There is serious work to be done.
-We need to save the plan
+We need to save the planet!

 - Public and Corporate developers: Can you please make peace with the fact that most of the innovation, thinking and leadership you require to “green” you property portfolio will actually come from outside your institutions from private firms of Architects and other designers.
 (And yes you have to set up a process more sophisticated than the ones designed to buy pencils and toilet paper to get the best out of these firms)